Profit-Sharing is a feature that can be added to a normal 401(k) plan to help your employees save for retirement.

 Employers like profit-sharing plans because:

 No matter which formula is used, all 401(k) profit-sharing plans are subject to the following IRS rules:

 Employers can choose from a number of profit-sharing formulas:

 Profit-sharing is generally a worthwhile benefit, though it may not be right for every company due to the following factors:

-Starting a new 401(k) plan with profit sharing will require a system that tracks contributions, investments, distributions, and IRS compliance.
-Ongoing administrative upkeep is typically outsourced to a Third-Party Administrator like Ubiquity.
+Starting a new 401(k) plan with profit-sharing requires a system that tracks contributions, investments, distributions, and IRS compliance.
+Ongoing administrative upkeep is typically outsourced to a Third-Party Administrator such as Ubiquity.

 Setting up a profit-sharing plan as part of an existing 401(k) can be done by simply adding an amendment.
 As a 401(k) plan administrator, Ubiquity consults with clients to make sure the profit share aligns with business goals.

-All in all, profit sharing is a generous incentive to encourage workers of all compensation levels to continue providing their best efforts, while allowing maximum flexibility for employers to keep costs reasonable.
+Profit-sharing is a generous incentive to encourage workers of all compensation levels to continue providing their best efforts while allowing maximum flexibility for employers to keep costs reasonable.
 Contact Ubiquity to learn more about profit-sharing benefits.